cyclus/cyclus.github.com/source/basics/ecosystem.rst

 possibility of contributions in order to identify/resolve defects or request/provide feature enhancements.

-The *Cyclus* core infrastructure provides :doc:`a generic environment
-<../devdoc/cyclus_env>` for modeling flows of materials among a
-collection of nuclear facilities.
+The *Cyclus* core infrastructure provides a generic environment for modeling flows of materials among a collection of nuclear facilities.
 This infrastructure could be used for modeling many different supply chain systems, nuclear and non-nuclear alike, although the introduction of features to this